RvSpectML/RvSpectML/README.md

 - Related packages, but not integrated into RvSpectML (yet?):
   * [RvSpectML.jl](https://github.com/eford/RvSpectML.jl):  Original RvSpectML omnibus package.
 We intend for this package to undergo a major refactoring, now that much functionality is being moved into smaller packages above.
-  * [GPLinearODEMaker.jl](https://github.com/christiangil/GPLinearODEMaker.jl):  Computes the likelihood (and derivatives) of multivariate Gaussian processes (GP) that are composed of a linear combination of a univariate GP and its derivatives.
+  * [GPLinearODEMaker.jl](https://github.com/christiangil/GPLinearODEMaker.jl):  Computes the likelihood (and derivatives) of multivariate Gaussian processes (GP) that are composed of a linear combination of a univariate GP and its derivatives.[^indep]

 ## How To:
 - Report a problem/request a feature:  Create an issue in the relevant github repository